 Most young people enter workshop timid about sharing.
 Within a day, participants are brainstorming, bonding, and laughing together.
 Ultimately, all of our writers share their work with ease.

-5) Are there other boys in your workshops?
+5) Will there be other boys in my son's workshop?

 While many of our workshops have more girls than boys, it is very rare that we will have a workshop that is all one gender.

 6) Will my child write by hand or use a laptop?

 Our writers may choose their writing tools.
 Most of our students choose to use Writopia's google docs.
 We find this to be a powerful platform to write, share, comment, and revise.